matthiasbruns/android-kotlin-clean-architecture/README.md

 }
 ````

 The Application's onCreate method will be called when the app is created.
-We access the components,
+We access the component,
 which is being created lazily and inject dependencies we might need in the Application class (currently none).
 In the next line, we set the property in the companion object.